 statement

 I view my practice as a way of thinking — a poetics of assembly.
-It allows for rupture, multiplicity and moments of unpredictability where image and material drift between what they were and what they are becoming.
+It allows for multiplicity and moments of unpredictability where image and material drift between what they were and what they are becoming.
 I am conscious of edges — the seams, gaps and overlaps where meanings blur, where brokenness begins to cohere.
-Mirroring the disrupted social and cultural conditions we inhabit, my work embraces uncertainty, dwelling in the in-between where partial truths and overlooked connections emerge.
+Architecture, nature, and the quotidian come together as collective themes that often mirror the disrupted social and cultural conditions we inhabit.

-In my art, the personal and the collective intertwine, suggesting that what is fractured can also be generative, and that beauty, insight, and belonging often emerge from the fragments we carry.
+In short, my work embraces uncertainty, dwelling in the in-between where partial truths and overlooked connections emerge.
+The personal and the collective intertwine, suggesting that what is fractured can also be generative, and that beauty, insight, and belonging often emerge from the pieces we carry.

 Elizabeth Casqueiro